iris-dni/iris-service/iris/service/petition/events.rst

     >>> showListable(response)
     True

-Now the check event will switch to state winner if the supporter amount is reached::
+Now the 'check' event will switch to state winner if the supporter amount is reached::

     >>> response = browser.post_json('/v1/petitions/%s/event/check' % id)